Posted on 5.2.14 by Nicola Fraser

 It has been adopted by many experienced divorce lawyers who have seen first-hand the negative impact and cost of divorces that are approached by some clients (and unfortunately some solicitors) as a war of attrition and point-scoring.
 Trained collaborative lawyers will instead provide a supportive divorce process through shared communication.
 Each party’s Collaborative Solicitor will act as a legally aware mediator with the aim of reaching a workable and legally sound conclusion.
 The process includes:

 - Pre-agreed agendas.

 - Joint meetings with both parties and their lawyers, to discuss financials and address practical facts as well as personal concerns and issues about the children.

 - Meetings are based on an initial written agreement that sets out the plan and reasons for working towards an agreed outcome.
 This is drawn up by the parties themselves and both they and their collaborative lawyers “sign up” to this at the start.

-- Matters are openly discussed with the professional support and advice of both lawyers to agree arrangements for any children of the family plus a full financial and property settlement.
+- Matters are openly discussed with the professional support and advice of both lawyers to agree on arrangements for any children of the family plus a full financial and property settlement.

-- It can take between one to five meetings to achieve overall agreement, which is then drawn up into an agreed Court application.
+- It can take between one to five meetings to achieve an overall agreement, which is then drawn up into an agreed Court application.
 This is submitted to the Court in order to request that the Court approve the agreed settlement as a final and legally binding Order.
-During this process neither party has to attend court.
+During this process, neither party has to attend court.